encircle360-oss/straightmail/README.md

 The `emailTemplateId` field corresponds to the template filename.
 If you've added a template called `emailConfirmation.ftl` you have to use
 `"emailConfirmation"`
 within your API request payload.

+### Service Health

+If you started with port exposing to localhost you can fetch `http://localhost:50004/actuator/health` to get health status of the service itself

 ### Good to know
 Straightmail internally uses the [freemarker](https://freemarker.apache.org/) template engine which has the advantages that it's easy to copy and paste email html templates.